apache/james-project/src/adr/0047-jmap-push-over-websockets.md

 ## Sequence

  1. Bob authenticates against the `ws://` endpoints.
 Upgrade to websockets is granted.
  2. Bob registers Email and Mailbox updates.
-A listener listen for state changes related to Bob account.
+A listener listens for state changes related to Bob account.
  3. Bob receives a mail.
-The MailboxManager adds it to bob mailbox.
+The MailboxManager adds it to Bob's mailbox.
 An `Added` event is fired on the mailbox event bus.
- 4. The `MailboxChangeListener` process the Added event, handles delegation, record the state change, and fires related events for each account on the JMAP event bus, for both `Email` (as there is an addition) and `Mailbox` (as the counts were updated).
+ 4. The `MailboxChangeListener` processes the Added event, handles delegation, records the state change, and fires related events for each account on the JMAP event bus, for both `Email` (as there is an addition) and `Mailbox` (as the counts were updated).
- 5. Bob's webSocket listener receives a message from RabbitMQ and pushes it to bob.
+ 5. Bob's webSocket listener receives a message from RabbitMQ and pushes it to Bob.
  6. Bob's MUA is aware it needs to re-synchronize.
 It will perform resynch requests combining `Email/changes`, `Email/get`, `Mailbox/changes` and `Mailbox/get`.